The Bitter Lesson of Diffusion Language Models for Agentic Workflows: A Comprehensive Reality Check: Experimental Setup

 \subsection{Evaluation Data}

 \paragraph{Datasets} We evaluate embodied agents using AgentBoard \citep{chang2024agentboard} across three interactive environments: AlfWorld \citep{shridharalfworld} (134 household tasks), ScienceWorld \citep{wang-etal-2022-scienceworld} (90 scientific experiments), and BabyAI \citep{chevalierbabyai} (112 grid-based navigation and interaction tasks).
 Tool-calling agentic ability is assessed on BFCL-v3 \citep{patil2025bfcl}.
-We sample at most 50 instances per BFCL-v3 category (using all samples when fewer than 50 are available), yielding 758 evaluation examples in total covering all categories\footnote{Please refer to Appendix~\ref{appendix:benchmark} for detailed descriptions of the datasets used in this work, including their settings and example instances.}.
+We sample at most 50 instances per BFCL-v3 category (using all samples when fewer than 50 are available), yielding 758 evaluation examples in total covering all categories.